-If you haven’t been exercising at all during quarantine, setting a goal to work out for an hour every day may not be practical.
-Instead, behavioral scientist, Susan Weinschenk Ph.D., outlines three critical steps for building new habits that stick: start with a small and specific action, tie it to an existing habit, and make it easy to accomplish during the first week.
+To make lasting, meaningful changes, set achievable goals.
+Many Americans exercise less during fall and winter in comparison to warmer months.
+If you don’t currently have a regular routine, aiming to work out for an hour each day may not be a practical starting point.
+Behavioral scientist Susan Weinschenk Ph.D., outlines three critical steps for building new habits that stick: start with a small and specific action, tie it to an existing habit, and make it easy to accomplish during the first week.

-Rather than saying you’ll “exercise more” or become a hardcore workout enthusiast overnight, resolve to enjoy your morning coffee while walking, then increase your daily walk by ten minutes the next week.
+Rather than trying to become a hardcore workout enthusiast overnight, resolve to enjoy your morning coffee while walking, then increase your daily walk by ten minutes the next week.
 When you anchor your intention to an existing action, you give your brain a natural cue to put it into practice.
 And since the key to solidifying your new habit is repetition, starting with an easy action will create self-trust and allow you to expand on your goal over time.

 To combat the effects of winter depression, try to keep your home as bright as possible by keeping curtains and blinds open and sitting closer to well-lit windows when you can.
-Be sure to spend some time outside every day, even if the weather is cold or the sky is grey.
-The morning is an especially potent time to get outside and walk around.
+Be sure to spend some time outside every day, even if the weather is cold or the sky is gray.
+The morning is an especially impactful time to get outside and walk around.

 Experts at the Cleveland Clinic recommend incorporating immune-boosting foods into your winter menu to help your body dispatch any seasonal invaders.
 Fill your grocery cart with a wide range of colorful fruits and vegetables to ensure you consume a full arsenal of antioxidants.
 Be sure to stock up on raw garlic, which contains antiviral compounds, along with vitamin-C-rich foods like citrus fruits, peppers, broccoli, and kiwis.